Performing arts: Music

-Music is an art form which combines pitch, rhythm, and dynamic to create sound.
-It can be performed using a variety of instruments and styles and is divided into genres such as folk, jazz, hip hop, pop, and rock, etc. As an art form, music can occur in live or recorded formats, and can be planned or improvised.
+Music is an art form which combines timbre, pitch, rhythm, and dynamics to create sound.
+It can be performed using a variety of instruments and styles and is divided into genres such as folk, jazz, hip-hop, pop, and rock, etc. As an art form, music can occur in live or recorded formats, and can be planned or improvised.

-As music is a protean art, it easily coordinates with words for songs as physical movements do in dance.
-Moreover, it has a capability of shaping human behaviors as it impacts our emotions.
+Jazz combines written arrangements with improvisation, while in classical Western concert music faithful interpretation of the written score is central.
+Improvisation is central to traditions from around the world including Indian classical music and West African griot singing.
+In practice, few types of music are wholly composed or improvised.